Amy Goodman: Awards and honors

 Goodman has received awards for her work, including the Robert F. Kennedy Prize for International Reporting (1993, with Allan Nairn) and the George Polk Award (1998, with Jeremy Scahill).
 In 1999, she declined to accept the Overseas Press Club Award, in protest at the group's pledge not to ask questions of keynote speaker Ambassador Richard Holbrooke and because the OPC was honoring Indonesia for its improved treatment of journalists despite the fact that its forces had recently beaten and killed reporters in occupied East Timor.

 She received the 2001 Joe A. Callaway Award for Civic Courage.

 On October 2, 2004, she was presented the Islamic Community Award for Journalism by the Council on American-Islamic Relations.
 On November 18, 2004, she was presented the Thomas Merton Award.
 In 2006, she received the Puffin/Nation Prize for Creative Citizenship.

 Goodman was a recipient of the 2008 Right Livelihood Award.
 The Right Livelihood Award Foundation cited her work in "developing an innovative model of truly independent grassroots political journalism that brings to millions of people the alternative voices that are often excluded by the mainstream media".

 On March 31, 2009, Goodman, with Glenn Greenwald, received the first Izzy Award (named after journalist I. F. "Izzy" Stone) for "special achievement in independent media".
 The award is presented by Ithaca College's Park Center for Independent Media.

 In May 2012, she received an honorary Doctor of Letters degree from DePauw University in recognition of her journalistic work.
 She also received the Gandhi Peace Award from Promoting Enduring Peace, for a "significant contribution to the promotion of an enduring international peace".

 On May 16, 2014, she received an honorary Doctor of Letters degree from Purchase College, SUNY in recognition of her progressive journalism.

 In February 2015, she (and Laura Poitras) received the 2014 I.F.
 Stone Lifetime Achievement Award from the Nieman Foundation for Journalism at Harvard.

 In 2016, Goodman and Democracy Now! (along with Laura Gottesdiener, John Hamilton and Denis Moynihan) received a Sigma Delta Chi Award for excellence in journalism from the Society of Professional Journalists in the category of Breaking News Coverage (Network/Syndication Service/Program Service) for their piece, “Standoff at Standing Rock: Epic Native resistance to Dakota Access Pipeline.”

 On February 14, 2019, she, and others, received the Frederick Douglass 200 award and was honored at the Library of Congress in Washington, D.C.
 The Frederick Douglass 200 award is a project of the Frederick Douglass Family Initiatives and the Antiracist Research and Policy Center at American University in Washington D.C.
+In October 2023, the NY Peace Action Network recognized her with the William Sloane Coffin "Peacemaker Award".

 Personal life

 In September 2007, Goodman suffered a bout of Bell's palsy.
 She practices yoga.
-Goodman is the granddaughter of an Orthodox rabbi, nevertheless Goodman has been criticized for her stance on American foreign relations with Israel and for associating with antisemitic activists.
+Goodman is also vegan and has been vegetarian since her teenage years in the mid-seventies.